ashleycheng/InsTrip/README.md

 # InsTrip
 This project built a travel website called [InsTrip](https://ashleycheng.pythonanywhere.com/) , which makes users to explore the most popular cities and photo spots on Instagram.
-It also provides AI-generated(ChatGPT) attraction recommendations for the cities with the most tourists.
+It also uses the AI-generated tool (ChatGPT) to provide content based on data analysis charts for the cities with the most tourists.

 ## System architecture